bitcointranscripts/bitcointranscripts/bitcoin-magazine/bitcoin-explained/accounts-for-bitcoin-easypaysy!.md

 I guess that's the main problem, right?
 You're just giving away your privacy.
 I guess In the long run, there's maybe some sort of quantum risk, but we mostly care about privacy.
-You're giving away your own privacy, and also you're giving away...
-You're compromising the privacy of everyone you're interacting with.
+You're giving away your own privacy, and also you're compromising the privacy of everyone you're interacting with.
-Because if you give away your privacy, that means everyone who's paying you, you know, blockchain analysts can figure out that they're paying you and the other way around if you're paying people.
+Because if you give away your privacy, that means everyone who's paying you, blockchain analysts can figure out that they're paying you and the other way around if you're paying people.
 So it's compromising everyone's privacy.
-So while it's very convenient, it's something we shouldn't be doing, is it, Sjors?
+While it's very convenient, it's something we shouldn't be doing, is it, Sjors?

 Sjors: 00:02:17

 Exactly.
-So that's why most wallets have a button called get new address and some good wallets will actually automatically make a new address whenever you even click on receive.
+That's why most wallets have a button called get new address and some good wallets will actually automatically make a new address whenever you even click on receive.
 Some wallets don't.
-All right

 Aaron: 00:02:30

+All right, so that works.
-So that works we need We need to generate a new address for each payment we receive.
+We need to generate a new address for each payment we receive.
 However, Sjors, this is a little bit inconvenient as well, isn't it?

 Sjors: 00:02:38

 It can be.

+## Why accounts would be useful intro to Easypaysy

 Aaron: 00:02:39

 So, here's the solution.
-We need an account system for
+We need an account system for Bitcoin.

-## Why accounts would be useful intro to Easypaysy

-Bitcoin.
 Or at least, it's possible to create an account system on Bitcoin and it could be useful.

 Sjors: 00:02:49